hoaraujerome/k8s_cluster_from_scratch/README.md

 ## Project Status

-## Project Status

-This project is currently on hold until Q1 2025 as I am focusing on obtaining a certification.
-Active development will resume after this period.
+This project is a work in progress and is actively maintained.